YaBoiTroi/pr2SIM/README.md

 ### NOTES/KNOWN ISSUES:
 **IMPORTANT**
--Do NOT run the pr2 instances as admin.
+- Do NOT run the pr2 instances as admin.
 This will only happen if you have that box checked within properties --> compatability
--Alternative DPI is supported, but you must tick both boxes in the the {PR2EXE(r_click) --> properties --> compatability -> change high DPI settings} menu
+- Alternative DPI is supported, but you must tick both boxes in the the {PR2EXE(r_click) --> properties --> compatability -> change high DPI settings} menu
 - DPI scaling mid-script is not currently supported, and neither is using a secondary monitor with anything other than default DPI settings